xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-key-xmtp-chat-features-in-a-lens-app.md

 // Now you can pair a message to a profile by conversationKey to render UI. messageProfiles.map(([key, profile]) => {
  const message = previewMessages.get(key);
- // does the ` toward the end of the line below belong here? console.log(`profileId: ${profile.id} messageId: ${message?.id}`);
+ console.log(`profileId: ${profile.id} messageId: ${message?.id}`);
 }
 ```

-To see how Lenster uses the Lens DM conversation ID to filter conversations, see [`listConversations`](https://github.com/lensterxyz/lenster/blob/c64636cbbc688aa118ad886f31316b0150d87916/src/components/utils/hooks/useMessagePreviews.tsx#L106) in `/src/components/utils/hooks/useMessagePreviews.tsx` in the Lenster GitHub repo.

 ## Start a conversation with a Lens profile